I am a Colostomy Bag Half-Empty kind of guy, so I like to focus on what sucks about summer in Chicago.

 "Karma's a bitch, ain't it?"
 I said to the head.
 "That's what you get for fucking with my garden."

-I left the body, hoping that the owls would finish it off over night before my kids made a new dead playmate.
+I left the remains, hoping that the owls would finish it off over night before my kids made a new dead playmate.
 The owls cooperated, clearing the crime scene for me.

 1) During the Dog Days of Summer, Chicagoans Yearn for "Hoodie Season"